-The airborne survey began on July 2nd, 2019 and ended on July 13th, 2019.
-A Eurocopter AS350-B3 (LN-OGL) from helicopter company HeliScan AS was used to tow the bird.
-The survey lines were spaced 200 m apart, with lines oriented at 90°.
-The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, flown at an average height of about 63 m above the topographic surface.
+The airborne survey began on June 3rd, 2020 and ended on October 8th, 2020.
+A Eurocopter AS350-B3 (LN-OSD) from helicopter company Pegasus Helicopter AS was used to tow the bird.
+The survey lines were spaced 200 meters apart, with lines oriented at 90°.
+The magnetic and electromagnetic sensors are housed in a single 7 meters long bird, flown at an average of about 57 m above the topographic surface.

-Rugged terrain and abrupt changes in topography affected the aircraft pilot's ability to 'drape' the terrain; therefore the average instrumental height was sometimes higher than the standard survey instrumental height, which is defined as 40 m plus a height of obstacles (trees, power lines etc.) for EM and magnetic sensors.
+Rugged terrain and abrupt changes in topography affected the aircraft pilot's ability to 'drape' the terrain, meaning the average instrumental height was sometimes higher than the standard survey instrumental height, which is defined as 30 meters plus a height of obstacles (trees, power lines etc.) for EM and magnetic sensors.

-The ground speed of the aircraft varied from 40 to 110 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during measurements is calculated to 55 km/h.
-Magnetic data were recorded at 0.2 second intervals resulting in approximately 3 m average point spacing.
+The ground speed of the aircraft varied from 50 - 140 km/h depending on topography, wind direction and its magnitude.
+On average the ground speed during measurements is calculated to 110 km/h.
+Magnetic data were recorded at 0.2 second intervals resulting in approximately 6 meters average point spacing.

-EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 1.5 m along the ground in average.
-Spectrometry data were recorded every 1 second giving a point spacing of approximately 15 meters.
-The parameters allow recognizing details in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.
+EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 3 meters along the ground in average.
+Spectrometry data were recorded every 1 second giving a point spacing of approximately 30 meters.
+The above parameters allow recognizing sufficient detail in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.

-A base magnetometer to monitor diurnal variations in the magnetic field was located at the base in Sollia ski resort, near Harstad, UTM33 7632000N 556700E.
+A base magnetometer to monitor diurnal variations in the magnetic field was located at the base, in June at Gautefall, and Ubergsmoen in September/October.
 The GEM GSM-19 station magnetometer data were recorded once every 3 seconds.
 The CPU clock of the base magnetometer and the helicopter magnetometer were both synchronized to UTC (Universal Time Coordinates) through the built-in GPS receiver to allow correction of diurnals.

 Navigation system uses GPS/GLONASS satellite tracking systems to provide real-time WGS-84 coordinate locations for every second.
-The accuracy achieved with no differential corrections is reported to be $\pm$ 5 m in the horizontal directions.
+The accuracy achieved with no differential corrections is reported to be $\pm$ 5 meters in the horizontal directions.
 The GPS receiver antenna was mounted internally inside the canopy of the helicopter.

-For quality control, the electromagnetic, magnetic and radiometric, altitude and navigation data were monitored on four separate windows in the operator's display during flight while they were recorded in three data ASCII streams to the PC hard disk drive.
+For quality control, the electromagnetic, magnetic, and radiometric, altitude and navigation data were monitored on four separate windows in the operator's display during flight while they were recorded in three data ASCII streams to the PC hard disk drive.
 Spectrometry data were also recorded to an internal hard drive of the spectrometer.
 The data files were transferred to the field workstation via USB flash drive.
 The raw data files were backed up onto USB flash drive in the field.